andreslill/mosquito-season-suitability/README.md

 1. Open `mosquito_suitability_pipeline.ipynb` in Google Colab
 2. Update the file paths in the CONFIG section (Section 2 and Section 4) to match your local environment or Google Drive mount point
 3. Run all cells sequentially (note: ERA5 data is returned in Kelvin and m/day.
 Unit conversion is handled in the notebook)
+4. The pipeline generates a Tableau-ready CSV (city × month).
+For size reasons it isn’t tracked in Git.
+It is uploaded directly to Tableau Public    as the dashboard data source.

 ---